 The Wilhelmina Transaction was accounted for using the acquisition method required by ASC 805.
 The fair value methods used for identifiable intangible assets were based on Level 3 inputs making use of discounted cash flows using a weighted average cost of capital.
 The fair values of current assets and other assumed liabilities were based on the present value of contractual amounts.
-Contractual amounts of accounts receivable, estimated uncollectible amounts and fair value totaled \$6,188,000, \$487,000 and \$5,701,000, respectively.
+Contractual amounts of accounts receivable, estimated uncollectible amounts and fair value totaled \$6,188,000, \$487,000 and \$5,701,000, respectively, as of February 13, 2009.